 - 1. Admission and stabilization of the infant - 2.
 Position prone - 3.
-Dressing: - Open lesions (Wet): non-adherent pad (Telfa) moistened with normal saline, covered by a 4x4 and stabilized with loose gauze bandage roll (Kerlix gauze) wrapped around the infant (NO other dressing, NO Vaseline gauze) - b.
-Prenatal closures (Dry): non-adherent pad (Telfa) covering taped at edges until evaluated by Neurosurgery - 4.
-Begin Ampicillin and Gentamicin for infants with open lesions and continue 24 hours post-operatively.
-Prenatal closed repairs do not generally require antibiotics - 5.
+Dressing: - a.
+Open lesions (Wet): non-adherent pad (Telfa) moistened with normal saline, covered by a 4x4 and stabilized with loose gauze bandage roll (Kerlix gauze) wrapped around the infant (NO other dressing, NO Vaseline gauze) - b.
+Prenatal closures (Dry): non-adherent pad (Telfa) covering taped at edges until evaluated by Neurosurgery

+4. Antibiotics:

+- a.
+Open lesions: Begin Ampicillin and Gentamicin and continue 24 hours post-operatively - b.
+Prenatal closures: Do not generally require antibiotics - 5.
 Measure size and determine location of defect, take a picture of the defect and upload into the EPIC media tab - 6.
 Consult Pediatric Neurosurgery - 7.
-Insert indwelling catheter and maintain until infant permitted to lie supine (discuss with Pediatric Neurosurgery and Pediatric Urology) - 8.
-Initiate Latex precautions - 9.
-Assess degree of neurological involvement - 10.
-Monitor for signs of increased intracranial pressure - 11.
+Assess degree of neurological involvement with detailed neurologic, skin, and spine exam - 8.
+Monitor for signs of increased intracranial pressure via vital signs, fontanelle exam, and neurologic exam - 9.
 Obtain birth and daily head circumference

-- 12. Begin UTI prophylaxis with Amoxicillin 20 mg/kg/day (to start after discontinuing initial Ampicillin), and continue until VCUG is complete and the results are discussed with Pediatric Urology - 13.
-Follow strict intake and output - 14.
+- 10. Insert indwelling catheter and maintain until infant permitted to lie supine (discuss with Pediatric Neurosurgery and Pediatric Urology) - 11.
+Consult Pediatric Urology - 12.
+Initiate Latex precautions - 13.
+Begin UTI prophylaxis with amoxicillin 10 mg/kg/day (to start after discontinuing initial ampicillin), and continue until VCUG is complete and the results are discussed with Pediatric Urology. - 14.
+Follow strict intake and output - 15.
 Imaging: - a.
 For open lesions, obtain head ultrasound (HUS) between 1-3 days postoperatively for baseline (no imaging is needed in the pre-operative period) - b.
 For prenatal closures, obtain HUS at birth - c.
-A brain MRI is not necessary in the neonatal period unless there are extenuating circumstances - 15.
-Consult other services (timing may vary) as appropriate: Pediatric Urology, Pediatric Rehabilitation Medicine, Pediatric Orthopedics, Genetics - see below
+A brain MRI is not necessary in the neonatal period unless there are extenuating circumstances - 16.
+Consult other services (timing may vary) as appropriate: Pediatric Rehabilitation Medicine, Pediatric Orthopedics, Genetics see below